ioastylios/BioGames_App/README.md

 You can download the code or clone it.
 Run the code in Android Studio and create an APK with which you can install the application on a mobile device.

 # 1.7	Contributions
+Contributions are welcome.
 A software system must be sustainable and scalable.
 Knowing the types of expected changes, the structure of the application is such that it significantly enhances the creation of an architecture that could accommodate all possible types of expected changes.
 The project was developed in Android Studio.
 To use the source code of the program, as well as for compiling and redistributing, developers who may be extending the code should use the latest version of Android Studio with the latest version of the Android SDK installed.